How does Heterophily Impact the Robustness of Graph Neural Networks? Theoretical Connections and Practical Implications: Conclusion

 \section{Conclusion}

-We formalized the relation between heterophily and adversarial structural attacks, and showed theoretically and empirically that effective attacks gravitate towards increasing heterophily in homophilous graphs, but can also introduce homophily in heterophilous graphs.
+We formalized the relation between heterophily and adversarial structural attacks, and showed theoretically and empirically that effective attacks gravitate towards increasing heterophily in {both homophilous and heterophilous graphs by leveraging low-degree (gambit) nodes}.
 Using these insights, we showed that a key design addressing heterophily, namely separate aggregators for ego- and neighbor-embeddings, can lead to competitive improvement on empirical and certifiable robustness, with only small influence on clean performance.
 Finally, we compared the design with state-of-the-art vaccination mechanisms under different attack scenarios for various datasets, and illustrated that they are complementary and that their combination can lead to more robust GNN models.
-We note that while we focus on the structural attacks, GNNs are also vulnerable to other types of attacks such as feature perturbations.
-In addition, the graph-agnostic MLP, which is immune to structural attacks, on some datasets outperforms all GNNs against attacks; this calls for further works in understanding of the nature of the attacks and also for effective defense strategies upon our discoveries.
+We note that while we focus on the structural attacks, GNNs are also vulnerable to other types of attacks such as feature perturbations. {We hope our analysis can inspire more effective defense strategies against adversarial attacks, especially designs that improve robustness by better addressing heterophily, such as heterophily in node features, or locally-occuring heterophily in homophilous graphs.}